yingj4/yingj4.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign, 2020 - Present
+* Ph.D. in Electrical and Computer Engineering, University of Illinois at Urbana-Champaign
-* B.Eng. in Electronic and Computer Engineering, Hong Kong University of Science and Technology, 2015 - 2019
+* B.Eng. in Electronic and Computer Engineering, Hong Kong University of Science and Technology

 Publications
 ======